 Serialized Articles

-This article is part of a series of articles titled “Create the Color Picker with SwiftUI”.
+This article is part of a series titled “Create the Color Picker with SwiftUI”.
 Other articles in the series are here.